TeamAudio/reaspeech-lite/README.md

 Once written to the project in this way, you can remove the plugin from the project if you desire.

-## Features

-ReaSpeech Lite is a simple tool that aims to have a minimal but powerful feature set.
-The following features are currently available:

-### Transcription with whisper.cpp

-- Transcription using Small, Medium, Large, and Large v3 Turbo models
-- Automatic download of models
-- Language detection with manual override
-- Optional translation to English

-### Browsing results

-- Efficient results table that can scale to large transcripts
-- Searching, filtering, and sorting of results
-- Navigation and auto-play of project by clicking text links
-- Automatic adjustment of timestamps in response to media item edits (splitting, cropping, moving)
-- Display of colorized, graphical confidence scores to help determine the accuracy of the results

-### Persistence

-- Saves transcripts and other settings when project is saved
-- Creates markers, regions, and notes tracks in REAPER project

-### Compatibility

-- Compatible with Mac, Windows, and Linux
-- GPU acceleration available on all supported platforms
-- Built as a VST3 with ARA 2.0, enabling possible use outside of REAPER (e.g. Cubase)

 ## Development